koron/netupvim/README.md

 ### When met trouble

-When you met some troubles, plesae send log file to the issue tracker.
+When you met some troubles, please send log file to the issue tracker.

 <https://github.com/koron/netupvim/issues/new>